dusanlazic/avala/docs/docs/server/configuration.md

 # Flag submission configuration
 submitter:
   # Path to the submitter script.
-If running Avala in Docker, you likely don't need to change this.
+If running Avala in Docker, you liekly don't need to change this.
   script_path: /etc/avala/submitter.py

   # Number of retries if flag submission fails with an error.
   retries: 5

-  # If submitting in batches, choose batch_size and interval.
+  # If submitting in batches, set interval or per_tick, and batch_size.
   # Duration in seconds between submitting two batches of flags.
   # interval: 5
+  # OR
-  # Number of batches to submit over a single tick.
+  # Number of batches to submit during a single tick (interval will be calculated based on this value).
   # per_tick: 5

-  # Maximum size of a single batch of flags.
+  # Maximum size of a batch of flags.
 Think of HTTP request size, game server limitations and similar
-  # to avoid submitting a batch that's too large.
+  # factors to avoid submitting a batch that's too large.
-  batch_size: 50
+  # batch_size: 50

-  # Enable streaming
+  # If submitting in a stream, just uncomment the setting below.
   # stream: true

+  # [Experimental] Spawn a new thread for each call to the submit function.
+Not recommended
+  # if using persistent context in a thread-unsafe way.
+Disabled by default.
+  # threading: true

 # Flag IDs fetching
-attack_data:
-  # Name of the Python module responsible for fetching flag IDs.
-  # This should correspond to the file name of your submission script, without the .py extension.
-  module: flag_ids
+flag_ids:
+  # Path to the flag IDs fetching script.
+If running Avala in Docker, you liekly don't need to change this.
+  script_path: /etc/avala/flag_ids.py

   # Maximum number of attempts to fetch the flag IDs.
   # This is added to mitigate game-server latency issues.
 In case of failure,
   # the last fetched flag IDs will be reused.
-  max_attempts: 5
+  retries: 5

   # Interval (in seconds) between retrying to fetch flag IDs.
-  retry_interval: 1
+  interval: 2

-# Server configuration
+# Server access configuration
 server:
-  # Hostname or IP address for the server to bind to (0.0.0.0 for all interfaces).
+  # Hostname or IP address to bind to (0.0.0.0 for all interfaces).
   host: 0.0.0.0

   # Port number for the server to listen on.
   # Make sure this port is open and not blocked by any firewall rules.
   port: 2024

-  # Password used for authenticating clients connecting to the server and restrict
+  # Password for authorizing clients and allowing dashboard access.
-  # access to the dashboard.
-It's recommended to use a strong password.
+  # It's recommended to use a strong password.
   # https://www.random.org/strings/?num=1&len=32&digits=on&upperalpha=on&loweralpha=on&format=plain
-  password: strong_password
+  password: avalarocks

+  # Enable serving the dashboard (frontend app) at the root (/) URL.
+  # Leave this to true to simplify the setup process.
+  dashboard: true

   # List of allowed domains for Cross-Origin Resource Sharing (CORS).
   # Enable this if you're serving the frontend from a different domain.
-  # If you have frontend: true set below, you likely don't need this.
+  # If you have dashboard: true set above, you likely don't need this.
   # cors:
   #   - http://hakuj.me
   #   - https://hakuj.me

-  # Enable serving the dashboard (frontend app) at the root URL.
-  # Leave this to true to simplify the setup process.
-  frontend: true

 # Database connection settings
-# Note that it uses the hostname of the Postgres service defined in Docker Compose.
+# If running via Docker compose, ensure that the parameters and the hostname match
+# those in compose.yaml.
 database:
   name: avala
   user: admin